oracle/graaljs/docs/user/JavaScriptCompatibility.md

 - `Intl.RelativeTimeFormat`
 - `Intl.Segmenter`

-The functionality of a few other built-ins, like `toLocaleString`, is also updated according to the ECMA-402 specification.
+The functionality of a few other built-ins, such as `toLocaleString`, is also updated according to the ECMA-402 specification.

 ### JavaScript Modules

-GraalVM JavaScript supports modules as defined by ECMAScript 6 and later.
+GraalJS supports modules as defined by ECMAScript 6 and later.
-Be aware that the support for this feature grew and still grows over time.
+Be aware that the support for this feature continues to increase.
 Be sure to use the latest ECMAScript version for the all the latest features.

-When loading modules via a polyglot `Source`, you can use the inofficial `application/javascript+module` mime type to specify you are loading a module.
+When loading modules via a polyglot `Source`, you can use the unofficial `application/javascript+module` MIME type to specify that you are loading a module.
-When loading with JavaScript code from a file, make sure the module is loaded from a file with the `.mjs` extension.
+When loading with JavaScript code from a file, make sure the module is loaded from a file with the _.mjs_ extension.
 Loading with the `import` keyword is not limited by that, and can `import` from a file of any extension.

 ## Compatibility Extensions

-The following objects and methods are available in GraalVM JavaScript for compatibility with other JavaScript engines.
+The following objects and methods are available in GraalJS for compatibility with other JavaScript engines.
 Note that the behavior of such methods might not strictly match the semantics of those methods in all existing engines.

 ### Language Features

 #### Conditional Catch Clauses

-GraalVM JavaScript supports conditional catch clauses if the `js.syntax-extensions` option is enabled:
+GraalJS supports conditional catch clauses if the `js.syntax-extensions` option is enabled:
 ```js
 try {
     myMethod(); // can throw